 Monkeypox: What Millennials Need to Know

-That’s why I collaborated with fellow millennial and infectious disease specialist, Lindsay Morrison, MD, MSCI to learn what communities among our generation are at risk, how this virus actually differs from the COVID-19 virus, and what precautions, if any, we should take as more of us travel this summer.
+That’s why I collaborated with fellow millennial and infectious disease specialist, Lindsay Morrison, MD, MSCI to learn what communities among our generation are at risk, how this virus actually differs from the COVID-19 virus, and what precautions, if any, we travel this fall.

 YMyHealth: How are people contracting the virus?